Prasunaaa14/Prasunaaa14/README.md

 <h1 align="center">Hi 👋, I'm Prasuna Shrestha</h1>
 <h3 align="center">A passionate full stack developer from Nepal.
-BSc (Hons) IT student at Itahari International College | Passionate about software development, web technologies, and problem-solving | Exploring Java, Python, and Django.
+Passionate about software development, web technologies, and problem-solving | Exploring Java, Python, and Django.
 I'm a dedicated BSc (Hons) IT student at Itahari International College with a strong interest in programming, web development, and real-world tech solutions.
 I enjoy learning new technologies and applying them through practical projects.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/Prasunaaa14](https://github.com/Prasunaaa14)